Architecture of Wales: Snowdonia houses

 The earliest example of a Snowdonia House dated by dendrochronology is Dugoed at Penmachno.
 This has been dated to 1516–1517.
 The nearby Tŷ Mawr Wybrnant, the birthplace of William Morgan, translator of the bible into Welsh, has been dated to 1565, but there is evidence that this was the re-building of an earlier cruck hall house of around 1500.
 The construction of the typical Snowdonia Houses continued into the 17th century, as at Cymbrychan at Llanfair which is dated 1612.

-The distribution of Snowdonia type houses extends into Aberconway and Caernarfonshire.
+The distribution of Snowdonia-type houses extends into Aberconwy and Caernarfonshire.
 A good example of this type of house is the smaller house which stands immediately next to the mansion at Faenol Fawr near St Asaph.
 This is likely to be early 16th century in date.
 It appears to have been a two storied, hall house, with cruck framing and stone walls.
 The evidence for the cruck roof is from a photograph by the Rev N W Watson, and this roof may still be in place.
 Cyclopean doorways have been studied by Peter Smith.